qx-7/meadwell.net/meadwell.net/content/_index.md

 ## Hi!
 My name is Mel.

-This is my personal website!
-I've been working on it since roughly the beginning of Dec, 2024.
+I'm a student in the field of religious studies.
+I'm interested in art, culture, and the significance of myth in society.
+I really enjoy reflecting on the nature of the world around me, and I *really* really enjoy discussing it with others!
+[More about me.](/about)

-My [first post](/posts/2025/01/blog-thoughts) is officially online! :D
+Check out my [posts](/posts), where I publish all sorts of thoughtful reflections!

-I'll have RSS and Atom feeds set up Very Soon™!
-Hopefully mid-Feb 2025 will see the full implementation of feeds 💪
+{{< note >}}This site is built from scratch with [Hugo](https://gohugo.io/) and a hearty portion of elbow grease.
+See the [site source files on GitHub](https://github.com/qx-7/meadwell.net).
+My theme is not currently publicly available, but I'd like to clean it up real nice for you all to use and modify someday.{{< /note >}}

-Go have a chuckle at my [witty statuses](/status), catch up on my [posts and articles](/posts), or sit down with a good [reading or two](/library).
+{{< note >}}I'll have RSS and Atom feeds set up Very Soon™!
+Hopefully mid-Feb 2025 will see the full implementation of feeds 💪{{< /note >}}